Dishank24/Data-Analysis-Sales-Insight/README.md

 # Data-Analysis-Sales-Insight
-This is a complete real-world Data Analysis Project.
+It is a complete real-world Data Analysis Project.

-MySQL was used to collect the data and perform some initial analysis.
+I used MySQL to collect the data and perform some initial analysis.
 Then linked the MySQL Database to PowerBi and performed ETL using PowerBi's Power Query feature.
 After ETL, I made some custom formulaes to use them in my report.
 Finally, I built the Dashboard/Report using different charts, cards and slicers.

 ## **Tasks performed**
 1. Data Collection